 Here are a few ideas:

-- For the cake layers, you can use vanilla cake, banana cake, chocolate cake, or even a strawberry and/or cherry cake.
+- For the cake layers, you can use vanilla cake, banana cake, chocolate cake, or even strawberry and/or cherry cake.

 - For the fillings, you can use:

-- For the toppings, chopped nuts or nut crunch work well, as do Milk Bar milk crumbs or berry milk crumbs, maraschino cherries, the classic topping for most ice cream sundaes and desserts.
+- For the toppings, chopped nuts or nut crunch work well, as do Milk Bar milk crumbs or berry milk crumbs, and maraschino cherries, the classic topping for most ice cream sundaes and desserts.